-27 MBTA complies with all federal and state regulations regarding drug and alcohol testing.
+25 MBTA complies with all federal and state regulations regarding drug and alcohol testing.
 MBTA maintains drug and alcohol policies for all employees and contractors.

-- Continuously train employees on applicable rules - Ensure regular review and analysis of performance indicators, and other safety-related data found during rules compliance audits in order to identify, resolve, and track hazards related to rules compliance - Communicate the purposes of safety-related rules and consequences of noncompliance to employees and contractors working on MBTA property
+- Establish rules compliance oversight and verification of effective rule implementation - Continuously train employees on applicable rules - Ensure regular review and analysis of performance indicators, and other safety-related data found during rules compliance audits in order to identify, resolve, and track hazards related to rules compliance - Communicate the purposes of safety-related rules and consequences of noncompliance to employees and contractors working on MBTA property